tozd/regex2json/README.md

 regex2json is implemented in Go and uses its [standard regexp package](https://pkg.go.dev/regexp/syntax) for parsing and compiling regular expressions.

+## Why is syntax of transformations so awkward?

+This is a consequence of the limitation on which characters can be in a capture group name in Go (`[A-Za-z0-9_]+`).
+See [this issue](https://github.com/golang/go/issues/60784) for more details.

 ## Related projects

 - [jc](https://github.com/kellyjonbrazil/jc) – jc enables the same idea of converting text-based output of